younata/personal_knowledge/src/flying/flight_systems.md

 Uses just the static port.

-Standard lapse rate: 1000 feet per inch of mercury.
+Standard lapse rate: 1000 feet per inch of mercury. (which means that increasing the altimeter setting by 0.01 (from 29.92 to 29.93) increases the indicated altitude by 10 feet.
+Similarly, decreasing will reduce the indicated altitude by 10 feet.)

 In the US, when operating below 18,000 MSL, regularly set the altimeter to a station within 100 nautical miles.
 Above 18,000 MSL, set it to 29.92 inches of mercury.
 This is to allow for better aircraft separation.